mtlynch/mtlynch.io/content/notes/paid-api-payment-processors/index.md

 Had to do weird ID verification where I have to upload my ID and a video of me saying numbers and turning my head.

+Sent a second email, got a response from a bot who couldn't answer any questions.

 ## Other providers that don't meet my criteria

 ### Stripe